Autotelic Agents with Intrinsically Motivated Goal-Conditioned Reinforcement Learning: a Short Survey: Introduction

-\paragraph{}This paper proposes a formalization and a review of the \gcimgep algorithms at the convergence of \rl methods and developmental robotics objectives.
-Figure~\ref{fig:scope} proposes a visual representation of intrinsic motivations approaches (knowledge-based \ims vs competence-based \ims or \imgeps) and goal-conditioned \rl (externally vs intrinsically motivated).
-Their intersection is the family of algorithms that train agents to generate and pursue their own goals by training goal-conditioned policies.
 We define goals as the combination of a compact goal representation and a goal-achievement function to measure progress.
 This definition highlights new challenges for autonomous learning agents.
-While traditional \rl agents only need to learn to achieve goals, \gcimgep agents also need to learn to represent them, to generate them and to measure their own progress.
+While traditional \rl agents only need to learn to achieve goals, \rlimgep agents also need to learn to represent them, to generate them and to measure their own progress.
 After learning, the resulting goal-conditioned policy and its associated goal space form a \textit{repertoire of skills}, a repertoire of behaviors that the agent can represent and control.
-We believe organizing past \gcrl methods at the convergence of developmental robotics and \rl into a common classification and towards the resolution of a common problem will help organize future research.
+We believe organizing past goal-conditioned \rl algorithms at the convergence of developmental robotics and \rl into a common classification and towards the resolution of a common problem will help organize future research.

-\paragraph{Scope of the survey} We are interested in algorithms from the \gcimgep family as algorithmic tools to enable agents to acquire repertoires of skills in an open-ended and self-supervised setting.
-Externally motivated goal-conditioned \rl approaches do not enable agents to generate their own goals and thus cannot be considered \imgeps.
-However, these approaches can often be converted into \gcimgeps by integrating the goal generation process within the agent.
-For this reason, we include some \gcemgeps approaches when they present interesting mechanisms that can directly be leveraged in intrinsically motivated agents.
+\paragraph{Scope of the survey.} We are interested in algorithms from the \rlimgep family as algorithmic tools to enable agents to acquire repertoires of skills in an open-ended and self-supervised setting.
+Externally motivated goal-conditioned \rl approaches do not enable agents to generate their own goals and thus cannot be considered autotelic (\imgeps).
+However, these approaches can often be converted into autotelic \rlimgeps by integrating the goal generation process within the agent.
+For this reason, we include some \rlemgeps approaches when they present interesting mechanisms that can directly be leveraged in autotelic agents.